BMorearty/sveltekit-prerender-headers/README.md

 Then go to http://localhost:4173/atom.xml.
 Note in the Network panel that the `Content-Type` is `text/html` when i should be `application/atom+xml`, and there is no `Cache-Control` header.
 Both headers are specified in `/src/routes/atom.xml/+server.ts` but are being ignored.

-Also note that atom.xml renders as an HTML page, not as XML.
-That's due to the incorrect `Content-Type`.